sirech/shell/README.markdown

  * tmux.conf (link to .tmux.conf instead)
  * vimrc

+## Extra scripts

+There are some executables in the scripts folder.
+The easiest way to make them available is to link this folder to `~/bin`, with something
+like:

+`ln -s ~/shell/scripts ~/bin`

 ## SSH

 You can add ssh profiles in the ssh/config file.
 You'll need to link